As omicron’s BA.2 subvariant pushes up cases globally, here’s what it looks like in WA

 Still, Lindquist said that while BA.2 has been detected in Washington for more than a month, it has “not had the rapid increase like the initial omicron variant.”

-BA.2 appears to be about 30% more transmissible than the omicron variant, Bedford said, noting that although spike protein mutations between the initial strain of omicron and BA.2 are similar, there’s a suite of mutations elsewhere in the genome that appears to increase transmissibility.
+BA.2 appears to be about 30% more transmissible than the omicron variant, Bedford said, noting that although spike protein mutations between the initial omicron variant and BA.2 are similar, there’s a suite of mutations elsewhere in the genome that appears to increase transmissibility.

 Fortunately, he said, early research shows BA.2 infections are likely much more mild than those from the original omicron.